Abdullah-Ghourab/AnsarTask/README.md

 1. Clone the repository or open the project in Visual Studio. git clone https://github.com/Abdullah-Ghourab/AnsarTask.git

+2. You have to change token issuer url based on the api running url For example:https//localhost:1234

-2. Build and run the application in Visual Studio.
+3. Build and run the application in Visual Studio.

 ## Usage